DerGuru/The-Resonant/New Chapters/Part1/P1-09_First_Contact.md

 Jason's breath caught.
 "Who are you?"

 The resonance shifted.
 Modulated.
-And then—
+And then -

 Not a voice.
 Not exactly.
 But meaning, clear and undeniable, forming in his mind like words he already knew: